git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 here, you are thinking "hmm, `/bin/sh`, probably just a plain old POSIX shell";
 however, system startup scripts on Ubuntu used to allow non-POSIX scripting via Bash.
-This is because specialty [shell languages](#shell-languages), such as Bash and Zsh, add a lot of helpful and practical features that may work on one interpreter, but not another.
-For instance, you would need to install the Zah interpreter across all your systems if you rely on Zsh-specialized scripting.
+This is because specialty [shell languages](#shell-languages), such as Bash and Zsh, add a lot of helpful and practical features may work on one interpreter, but not another.
+For instance, you would need to install the Zsh interpreter across all your systems if you rely on Zsh-specialized scripting.
 If you conformed with POSIX shell scripting, your scripting would have the highest level of compatibility at the cost of being more verbose.